sachinnegi/sachinnegi/README.md

 ### Hi there 👋

 This is Sachin.
 I am an aspiring software developer.
-Currently learning JavaScript and Web developemnt.
+Currently learning JavaScript and Web development.

 Other than this I enjoy reading novel and Playing Cricket (favourite sport).